 Council will ensure its decisions over rates income are used effectively, and efficiently delivered to meet both the current and future infrastructure requirements under the Act.
-Council will monitor its income and expenditure monthly and look to any adjustments needed being made the following annual plan to ensure we run a balanced budget.
-Council will ensure it has a balanced operating budget however it won't be till 2026 that Council is fully funding depreciation expense.
+Council will monitor its income and expenditure on a monthly basis to ensure expenditure meets budget.

+Council will ensure it has a balanced operating budget however it won't be till 2025 that Council is fully funding depreciation expense.
 This will allow a catch up on our renewals so Council can provide good stewardship of its infrastructure assets.